DatAIntellinalytics/Privacy-Policy-for-Tamil-Bedtime-Stories/README.md

 - Analytics providers (if any)

 4. Children’s Privacy
 Our app content is directed toward children.
 We do not knowingly collect personal information from children under 13 without parental consent.
-Parents using Google Sign-In provide their consent by logging in.

 5. Data Security
 We take reasonable measures to protect collected information.
 All sensitive information is transmitted securely through encryption handled by Google services.